lincoln1883/Appointment-capstone-backend/README.md

 ## 🚀 Live Demo <a name="live-demo"></a>

-- Enjoy the live version of the API with its front-end counterpart [Live Demo Link](https://handyhomehub.netlify.app/)
+- Enjoy the live version of the API with its front-end counterpart [here](https://handyhomehub.netlify.app/)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>